Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Rich context in work

-Use long-form descriptions when an initiative, bug, or todo needs enough context for someone to act without hunting through other tools.
+Long-form descriptions give an initiative, bug, or todo enough context for someone to act without hunting through other tools.
 The editor supports structured text, links, YouTube embeds, Figma embeds, Mermaid diagrams, code blocks, task lists, and uploaded media.

 Keep the most important decision, requirement, or reproduction detail near the top.
 Put supporting demos, designs, diagrams, and notes below it so the record stays scannable.